pristine-shin/FlashDrop/api_docs/feature_list.md

 * Logged-in users can post comments on posts.
 * Users can edit and delete their own comments.
-* All users can view comments on products, but they don't have access to commenting.
+* All users can view comments on posts, but they don't have access to commenting.

 ---